 If it is determined that a course substitution or waiver is not available, then the Student Disability Center Accommodation Specialist will reach out to the professor to communicate the need for remote access to the course.
 This will include lecture capture, participation, labs, and any other academic activities.
 The Student Disability Center will provide faculty with technology options for implementing the remote access in their course.

 If the faculty member believes that remote access will provide a fundamental alteration to the essential objectives of the course activity, then they will engage with Student Disability Center to determine whether this is a fundamental alteration and if so, an alternate accommodation.

-ACNS team?